Bachelor of Clinical Psychology: Degree Program Overview

 - Cognitive science

 Although practice as a clinical psychologist requires a doctoral degree, bachelor's level graduates still have a number of career options in the arenas of law, education and business.
 They also can pursue support positions alongside psychologists and counselors.
 Some popular careers include:

 Employment Outlook and Salary Info

 Graduates of a bachelor's degree program in psychology who wish to become psychologists or counselors must continue their studies in a graduate program and then take the steps mandated by their state to become licensed.
-Some bachelor's degree programs articulate into a Master of Arts in Psychology with a clinical psychology emphasis in a combined 5-year program.
+Some bachelor's degree programs lead to a Master of Arts (M.A.) in Psychology with a clinical psychology concentration in a combined 5-year program.